paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

   1. For each applied bit of each availability-bitfield, set the bit for the validator in the `CandidatePendingAvailability`'s `availability_votes` bitfield.
 Track all candidates that now have >2/3 of bits set in their `availability_votes`.
 These candidates are now available and can be enacted.
   1. For all now-available candidates, invoke the `enact_candidate` routine with the candidate and relay-parent number.
   1. Return a list of `(CoreIndex, CandidateHash)` from freed cores consisting of the cores where candidates have become available.
-* `sanitize_bitfields<const EARLY_RETURN>(
+* `sanitize_bitfields<T: crate::inclusion::Config, const CHECK_SIGS: bool>(
-    usab: UncheckedSignedAvailabilityBitfields,
+    unchecked_bitfields: UncheckedSignedAvailabilityBitfields,
-    db: DisputedBitfield,
+    disputed_bitfield: DisputedBitfield,
     expected_bits: usize,
-    parent_hash: Hash,
+    parent_hash: T::Hash,
     session_index: SessionIndex,
-    validators: &[ValidatorId]
+    validators: &[ValidatorId],
   )`:
+  1. check that `disputed_bitfield` has the same number of bits as the `expected_bits`.
-  1. if `EARLY_RETURN` is `true`, return an error when encountering a bitfield that does not pass the checks, if `false`, drop the bitfield from the set that will be returned.
+  1. each of the below checks is for each bitfield.
+If a check does not pass the bitfield will be skipped.
+  1. check that there are no bits set that reference a disputed candidate
-  1. check that there is at most 1 bitfield per validator and that the number of bits in each bitfield is equal to `expected_bits`.
+  1. check that the number of bits is equal to `expected_bits`.
-  1. check that there are no duplicates
+  1. check that the validator index is strictly increasing (and thus also unique)
   1. check that the validator bit index is not out of bounds
-  1. check all validator signatures, iff `EARLY_RETURN=true`, since in the other case, checking is supposed to be done before the call
+  1. check all validator signatures, iff `CHECK_SIGS=true`.
-  1. check that there are no bits set that reference a disputed candidate

-* `sanitize_backed_candidates<const EARLY_RETURN: bool>(
+* `sanitize_backed_candidates<T: crate::inclusion::Config, F: Fn(CandidateHash) -> bool>(
-	relay_parent: Hash,
+    relay_parent: T::Hash,
-	mut backed_candidates: Vec<BackedCandidate>,
+    mut backed_candidates: Vec<BackedCandidate<T::Hash>>,
-	candidate_has_concluded_invalid_dispute: Fn(CandidateHash) -> bool,
+    candidate_has_concluded_invalid_dispute: F,
     scheduled: &[CoreAssignment],
-)`
-  1. if `EARLY_RETURN` is `true`, return an error when encountering a backed candidates that does not pass the checks, if `false`, drop the backed candidates from the set that will be returned.
+  ) `
-  1. check all backed candidates have no concluded invalid dispute by means of the provided closure `candidate_has_concluded_invalid_dispute`
+  1. filter out any backed candidates that have concluded invalid.
-  1. check all backed candidates have the matching `relay_parent`
+  1. filter out backed candidates that don't have a matching `relay_parent`
-  1. check all backed candidates paraid was scheduled by means of the provided `scheduled` parameter
+  1. filters backed candidates whom's paraid was scheduled by means of the provided `scheduled` parameter

 * `process_candidates(parent_storage_root, BackedCandidates, scheduled: Vec<CoreAssignment>, group_validators: Fn(GroupIndex) -> Option<Vec<ValidatorIndex>>)`:
   1. check that each candidate corresponds to a scheduled core and that they are ordered in the same order the cores appear in assignments in `scheduled`.